 Required for all first-year students.
 Students must attend three sessions in the fall and three sessions in the spring.
 Each session is for one hour.
-Series covers topics relevant to the practitioner-scholar model, including case presentations, practice, building, and professional scholarship.
-Open to other PsyD students.
+The series covers topics relevant to the practitioner-scholar model, including professional etiquette, case presentations, practice, and professional scholarship.
+Open only to Psy.D. students in Clinical Psychology.